billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/README.md

 Diy builds that use a single sensor or Audacity simply will not work.
 Both shutter curtains must be set to travel at the same speed, which is simply not measurable using just one sensor.
 Similarly there will always be an inherent error when measuing a single light point with a sensor, which of course will be wider than a single photon.
 This error can be mathmatically calcutlated and corrected using a simple algorythm, if mupltiple sensors are used.

-The shutter tester is designed to use cheap, easy to obtain parts from Ebay (or cheaper still, but longer postal times, from Aliexpress).
+The shutter tester is designed to use cheap, easy to obtain parts from Ebay (or cheaper still, but longer postal times, Aliexpress).
 It is up to the builder to decide what enclosures (if any) to use.
 Finished examples can be viewed on the Photrio thread.

 A comprehenive build guide thread & user group can be found on on Photrio.